List of The Daily Show recurring segments: InDecision/Democalypse

 An uncensored version of InDecision 2004 was released on a three-disc DVD box set on June 28, 2005.
 It includes all episodes from the Democratic and Republican National Conventions, "The Bush-Kerry Debate: The Squabble in Coral Gables", "Election Night 2004: Prelude to a Recount", and highlights from throughout the 2004 presidential election.

-After some time, the coverage went through different names, such as "Democalypse 2012/2016", in reference to the outstanding amount of Democratic nominees at the time.
-During Noah's tenure, the coverage was given the name "Votegasm".

 Jordan Klepper Fingers the Pulse (July 21, 2016–March 21, 2017, 2019–present)

 Jordan Klepper goes out and talks to different crowds in public.
 Usually talking to Donald Trump supporters at Trump rallies or events, he asks them questions that highlight the hypocrisy within the group.
 One segment was dedicated to talking to the inhabitants of Dick Street, New Jersey.

 The segment continued after the 2016 President Election, since President Trump continued to hold campaign rallies all over the United States of America.

 The segment returned in late 2019 when Klepper returned to the show.

-Mess O' Potamia/Crisis in Israfghyianonanaq/The Futile Crescent (2003–2015, 2024)
+Mess O' Potamia/Crisis in Israfghyianonanaq/The Futile Crescent (2003–2015, 2024–present)

 Mess O' Potamia has been a common part of the show since the early days of the 2003 invasion of Iraq.
 Like "Indecision ####", the title is merely used to specify the topic of the jokes, which focus on the troubles in the Mesopotamia region.

 In August 2006, Stewart announced that the Mess O' Potamia segment had been renamed "The Futile Crescent".
 Then, in December 2006, Stewart created a spin-off of the segment, this one entitled "Mess O' Potomac", to coincide with the release of the final report from the Iraq Study Group.

 The final segment of Mess O'Potamia aired in March 2009, shortly after Barack Obama assumed office.
 Although the Iraq War persisted, the clip was entitled "Mess O'Potamia – The Iraq War Is Over".
 However, on June 12, 2014, Jon Stewart announced, "Looks like we're going to have to return to our old coverage" and resurrected the old Mess O'Potamia segment.

 Crisis in Israfghyianonanaq is an alternative name for the "Mess O' Potamia" segment.
 Originally used in 2006, it focuses on problems in the Middle East.
 The title is a portmanteau of the names of (in order) Israel, Afghanistan, Syria, Lebanon, Iran and Iraq.

-The segment returned as "The Futile Cresent" on February 26, 2024.
+The segment returned as "The Futile Crescent" on February 26, 2024, though it would regain its original name from March 2, 2026 onward (with the subtitle "America's Next Top Muddle") as it focused on the Iran war.